Takshi18/OATCP/Lab5/Count-subgrid/readme.md

-This code solves the problem of counting the number of subgrids in an \(N \times N\) grid where all four corners are black (marked as 1).
+This code solves the problem of counting the number of subgrids in an \(n X n\) grid where all four corners are black (marked as 1).
 Here's an explanation of the approach:

 ### Preprocessing the Grid:
 The function `preprocess_grid` converts the input grid into a more compact representation suitable for efficient bitwise operations.